Twi1ightSparkle/passbolt-helper/README.md

 Usage: ./passbolt.sh [options] [search] [index]

 Options:
-    -c, --copy          Copy username and password to the system clipboard.
+    -c, --copy          Copy username, password, and current 2FA code to the system clipboard.
     -d, --description   Print the description to the console.
     -h, --help          This help text.
     -p, --password      Print the password to the console.
+        --totp          Print all TOTP details.
         --verbose       Show verbose debug information.
 Printed to STDERR.

 search: Search for something in Passbolt.
 Optional, script will ask you